yu-hsuan-lee/yu-hsuan-lee/README.md

 ## What I’m Up To
 🔭 I currently oversee **4 interdisciplinary projects** that combine **data analytics, software development, and AI technologies**:
-- **Disease Diagnosis Tool**: A lightweight, symptom-based matching system for diagnosing dairy cow diseases in resource-constrained environments.
+- **Disease Diagnosis Tool**: A lightweight, symptom-based matching system for diagnosing dairy cow diseases for farmers in India.
 - **AI Vision Project**: Applying computer vision to analyze and classify visual data.
 - **Carbon Emission Tool**: An analytics platform for calculating Scope 1 and Scope 2 emissions to help businesses track and reduce their environmental impact.
 - **MSME Marketing Tool**: A recommendation system designed to optimize marketing strategies for small and medium-sized enterprises.

-👩‍💻 Leading a team of **8 professionals**—including Full Stack Engineers and AI Research Engineers—I ensure project milestones are met, coordinate efforts, and maintain effective communication with clients and stakeholders.
 🌱 Currently learning more about **advanced analytics tools** like Power BI and Alteryx.
 📊 Working on **projects that simplify complexity and drive decision-making.**